raf555/ArknightsBotLine/README.md

 ![](https://image.prntscr.com/image/KKHdRa-xSuCLOqjXzcD6qg.png)

 This is mostly caused by
-1. Bot is processing the command more than 30 seconds
+1. Bot process the command more than 30 seconds
 2. Outdated database

 ### First Issue